phievo/phievo/docs/source/examples.rst

     import phievo
     phievo.download_example("seed_adaptation")

-The project downloaded can be analysed using the *Analyse Run.ipynb* notebook.
+The project downloaded can be analysed using the *AnalyzeRun.ipynb* notebook.

 Hox pareto